cemalley/ADRN-EH-Project/README.md

 # Mathias lab ADRN EH Project

-This repository houses all pipeline programs for the Atopic Dermatitis Research Network and the project specializing in Ezcema herpaticum.
+This repository houses all pipeline programs for the Atopic Dermatitis Research Network and the project specializing in ezcema herpaticum.
 These materials were first written by several researchers, and curated by Claire Malley starting on June 28 2016.

 ## People